SerenityOS/yaksplained/README.md

 ![yakkiss](https://cdn.discordapp.com/emojis/883457694789406732.png?v=1)

 Delicious, approved by yak.
-Used as a replacement for the chef kiss emoji (which also exists on the server), in particular when relating to yaks.
+Used as a replacement for the chef kiss emoji (which also exists on the server), in particular when relating to code.

-Creation unknown.
+Created by Andreas on September 3rd, 2021.
+Reason: a couple of days earlier, Brian noted ["(I think we need :yakkiss:)"](https://discord.com/channels/830522505605283862/831544568767578162/880934728428056648).

 ### Yakminus: `yakstack.pop()`